Everyone has an inner child. It’s the part of us that retains our innocence, creativity, and sense of wonder. But how often do you let yours run free?

 Sometimes, saying yes to your inner child isn't the best idea.
 For instance, in the middle of a business meeting or when you are trying to pay your monthly bills.
 At those times, you could say to yourself, "Let me just finish this, and then I will do something to ease my tension."

 For instance, if you still need to appease your inner child after the business meeting, you could treat yourself to a hot chocolate or some sweets.
-After paying bills, you could watch a cartoon, look at photos of cute animals, or listen to a few of your favorite childhood songs on YouTube.
+After paying bills, you could watch a cartoon, look at photos of cute animals, or listen to a few of your favourite childhood songs on YouTube.

 How to connect with your inner child